1Numankhan/linear-Regression-Model_Palmer-s-penguins/README.md

 # Finish checking model assumptions
-As you learned in previous videos, there are four main model assumptions for simple linear regression, in no particular order:
+ there are four main model assumptions for simple linear regression, in no particular order:

 1. Linearity
 2. Normality